dhanashripatil-23/dhanashripatil-resume/README.md

 ### Updating Content
 Edit the content directly in `components/Resume.jsx`:
-- Personal information (name, contact, etc.)
+- Personal information (name, email, LinkedIn - phone number removed)
 - Work experience
 - Education
-- Skills
+- Skills (includes AI/Agentic testing skills)
 - Projects

+**Note**: Phone number has been removed from the contact section.
+To add it back, uncomment the phone number link in the header section.

 ### Modifying Animations
 Animation delays and durations are set in the `motion` components using Framer Motion props.